gpapagiannis/r-plus-x-hand2actions/README.md

 ![teaser](./assets/imgs/mainfig.png)

-This repository provides the code used to extract robot actions given a human video demonstration for the paper R+X:  Retrieval and Execution from Everyday Human Videos [[paper](https://arxiv.org/abs/2407.12957)].
-For code relating to the execution phase please refer to: [colab](https://colab.research.google.com/drive/1ZxZDahvLBE2EGo8_98Lk0Zr8IvUIDjMc?usp=sharing).
+This repository provides the code used to extract robot actions given a human video demonstration for the paper **R+X:  Retrieval and Execution from Everyday Human Videos** [[paper](https://arxiv.org/abs/2407.12957)].
+R+X is divided into a Retrieval and an Execution phase.
+The execution phase leverages the actions extracted from the human videos to execute tasks zero-shot in new settings.
+R+X's execution phase relies on Keypoint Action Tokens (KAT).
+For code on KAT please refer to: [colab](https://colab.research.google.com/drive/1ZxZDahvLBE2EGo8_98Lk0Zr8IvUIDjMc?usp=sharing).
 This is a simplified version in that it is not optimised to process large scale video datasets in parallel, instead it sequentially processes each frame in a video, runs on cpu (apart from the hand-tracking model) and acts as a good starting point demonstrating how to extract actions from human videos.
 We provide one video of the "grasp franta" and "pick up phone" tasks used in our experiments.
-Eventhough our experiments involved a human recording videos while moving, here we provide an example with a moving camera and one with a static camera each with different intrinsics.
+Even though our experiments involved a human recording videos while moving, here we provide an example with a moving camera and one with a static camera each with different intrinsics.

 ### 📋 Installation